rainsummer613/slca/README.md

         }
         ```

+        - **n_generations**: *int*, the amount of epochs/generations for the genetic algorithm to train on
+        - **gen_size**: *int*, the amount of the descendants in one generation
+        - **model type**: *string*, type of lateral inhibition, can be **global** or **local**
+        - **participants**: *list*, list of the indices of the participants whose data you want to use.
+If no indices are specified, then the entire dataset is used.
+        - **metrics**: a 3-level *dictionary*, contains names of metrics to evaluate the performance.\
+            Available metrics:
+            + **ks** - Kolmogorov-Smirnov non-parametric test, a temporal metric, can be either used on *all* data, i.e. first data is simulated for all images and participants, then combined, and after that 500 random samples are taken from this combined data and from human combined data.
+These samples are compared to each other.
+Or it can be used as *ind*, i.e. calculated for each image and participant separately and then averaged.
+            + **aj** - AUC-Judd test for evaluating the saliency map, a sptial metric, better use on *sal* data, i.e. on simulated saliency maps.

     * In `slca_parameters_sim.json` we specified parameters for simulation which don't participate in the accumulator values update.

         - **trial_length**: *int*, length of a single simulated trial